Nitindrdarker/Nitindrdarker/README.md

 💻 I enjoy programming and solving challenging problems.
 ⚡ Passionate about building **complex systems** that are scalable, efficient, and user-friendly.
-📱 Skilled in **Flutter, Django REST, Python, Java, SQL, and API design**, with a focus on crafting secure, high-performance solutions.
+📱 Skilled in **Flutter, Django REST, Python, Java, REST APIs using Spring Boot, SQL, and API design**, with a focus on crafting secure, high-performance solutions.
 🧩 Strong foundation in **Data Structures, Algorithms, Programming Principles**.

 ---